signal9dev/icon-vscode-plugin/README.md

 ## Features
 A VSCode extension to develope ICON SCORE.
-Helping ICON SCORE develope.
+Helping ICON SCORE developement.
 SCORE can be developed and easily deployed on the ICON network.
 We plan to offer more features in the future.

 ## Requirements
 Visual Studio Code version 1.31+